noahehall/theBookOfNoah/0current/security/auth.md

 ### endpoints

+- authorize & token are the only endpoints defined in the spec, all other endpoints come through an extension

 - POST/authorize: confirm a users identity: gets the authorization grant & user consent

   - used for ANY user facing grant types (e.g. auth code/implicit)